Ian Gallagher: Character biography

 Ian Gallagher is the third oldest Gallagher sibling and is aged 15 at the beginning of the first series in 2004.
 He is the son of Monica Gallagher (Annabelle Apsion) and Gary Bennett, revealed when his blood group was found to be incompatible with the rest of his siblings'.
 His half-brothers are Phillip "Lip" Gallagher (Jody Latham), Carl Gallagher (Elliott Tittensor), Liam Gallagher (Johnny Bennett) and Sean Bennett, and his half-sisters are Fiona Gallagher (Anne-Marie Duff), Debbie Gallagher (Rebecca Ryan), Stella Gallagher (Nikita Brownlee) and Ben Gallagher.
 He has a step-brother Nigel and step-sister Delia (born to Frank and Sheila).
 He has one niece, Katie Maguire, who is the daughter of Lip.
 He used to work at The Jockey as a barman but in more recent series his employment, if he has any, has not been shown.

 In the early series, Ian is depicted as closest to his brother Lip, with whom he shares a room, and is initially the only member of his family to know that he was gay.
 The brothers often have to look out for each other more than any of the other characters, due to being party to each other's secrets.
 In later series, all the family, except his step-father Frank Gallagher (David Threlfall), are aware of his sexuality.
 However, Frank was hinted to be aware of his sexuality and may have ignored it.

 Ian often identifies as gay, having various relationships with older men throughout the first four or five series.
-Kash Karib (Chris Bisson) is to date his only long-term boyfriend, though he has a brief relationship with Sean Bennett, and an ongoing friendship, sometimes sexual, with Micky Maguire (Ciarán Griffiths).
-Because he is unaware of his parentage at the time, Ian also unknowingly sleeps with his half-brother.
-Ian sees Sean at their biological father's funeral and later tells the truth to Sean, who wants to keep seeing Ian, but eventually agrees that they can not ignore their familial relationship.
-Beginning in the fourth series, Ian has a number of relationships with women.
+Kash Karib (boyfriend, though he has a brief relationship with Sean Bennett, and an ongoing friendship, sometimes sexual, with Mickey Maguire (Ciarán Griffiths).
 He has a relationship of convenience with Mandy Maguire (Samantha Siddall), to protect his secret, which nearly turns sexual when they're both at a low point, but they fumble about until Ian decides it's a bad idea.
 In the seventh series, Ian begins a serious relationship with Maxine Donnelly (Joanna Higson).
 When Maxine's brother, Bruce (Philip Hill-Pearson) asks if their being in a relationship means Ian is now "bisexual", Ian pauses, before saying he just believes he has found the right person.